yaseen-asaliya/yaseen-asaliya/README.md

 ### Hi there 👋
-last year's university student who is enthusiastic about learning new skills and technologies.<br>
+I'm a last year's university student who is enthusiastic about learning new skills and technologies.<br>
 - 🔭 I’m currently studying software engineering
 - 💬 You can find me on LinkedIn by clicking <a href="https://www.linkedin.com/in/yaseen-asaliya-8b0675226/">here</a>
 - 📫 Reach me on yaseen.asaliya22@gmail.com